bighill/desktop-scripts-and-configs/README.md

-# common desktop scripts and configs #
+# Desktop scripts and configs #

-helpful on development machines using ubuntu (and other linux)
+Just a few helpful boilerplates based on my personal preference.